Advanced Firewall Management

 How often do firewalls really need to be reviewed?

 The problem with getting your firewalls configured properly up-front, then focusing on other parts of your network, is that they do change over time and can lose effectiveness.
-Pulling your firewall information into our 24/7/365 Security Operations Center and working with teams in our Network Operations Center, CISO will provide regular reviews and assessments of your firewall configurations, ensuring they remain secure and compliant.
+Pulling your firewall information into our 24/7/365 Security Operations Center and working with teams in our Network Operations Center, CISO Global will provide regular reviews and assessments of your firewall configurations, ensuring they remain secure and compliant.
 If you aren’t keeping a daily eye on your firewalls, you could be missing something important.

-If you wish to keep firewall management in-house, make sure have a firewall expert on team.
+If you wish to keep firewall management in-house, make sure that you have a firewall expert on your team.
 It will be essential to allow that expert to focus on firewalls and resist the temptation to make their functions multi-purpose.
 Specialization means working with tools daily, and it’s very difficult to stay on top of change management, certifications, etc. when one has to fight to do so in-between other tasks.

 Common Firewall Problems